daisyosebe/resume_profile/README.md

-# resume_profile - organized a webpage with my personal portfolio.
+# resume_profile - My portfolio!

 The portfolio includes:

 My name, a recent photo, and links to sections about me, my work, and how to contact me.

-When the links in the navigation are cicked the UI then scrolls to the corresponding section When user clicks on the images of the applications they are taken to a deployed application
+When the links in the navigation are clicked the UI then scrolls to the corresponding section.

+When the user clicks on the images of the applications they are taken to a deployed application.